Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 Best for: Writing, long documents, coding, matching your tone

-Claude captures writing style better than any other model.
-Feed it examples of your best work, and it will mirror your voice.
-It's also great at handling long documents without losing context.
+Claude captures writing style better than any other model I've used.
+Feed it examples of your best work and it mirrors your voice.
+It also handles long documents without losing the thread halfway through.

-For coding, Claude explains its logic clearly and catches edge cases other models miss.
+For coding, Claude explains its logic clearly and catches edge cases other models blow past.

-Watch out for: Claude doesn't generate images.
-It can also be overly cautious—if you ask for something edgy, it might play it too safe.
+Watch out for: No image generation.
+And Claude can be overly cautious.
+Ask for something edgy and it'll sometimes play it too safe.

 ChatGPT